 Finally, two additional GLMM models were necessary to evaluate the same effects within each task.
 The third GLMM model incorporated HSs’ data from the SCT only, and the fourth GLMM model incorporated HSs’ data from the MST only.
 With the exception of task, the same predictors as the previous model—school, age group, frequency of use, BESA proficiency, and the school by age group interaction—were included as fixed effects.
-Once again, the BLE school served as the reference level for school and fifth grade as the reference level for age group.
+Once again, the BLE school served as the reference level for school, and fifth grade as the reference level for age group.
 In the SCT model, which is summarized in Figure 7, there were main effects significant at the p < 0.05 level for the monolingual English school (β = −2.26, SE = 1.08, p = 0.037) and for BESA proficiency (β = 1.10, SE = 0.42, p = 0.008).
 In the MST model, which is summarized in Figure 8, there was a main effect significant at the p < 0.05 level for the seventh/eighth age group only (β = 1.44, SE = 0.63, p = 0.022).

 Figure 7.
-Results of GLMM binomial logistic regression for HSs across tasks.
+Results of GLMM binomial logistic regression for HSs on the SCT.
+Asterisks indicate level of statistical significance, with *** indicating the greatest significance.

 Figure 8.
-Results of GLMM binomial logistic regression for HSs across tasks.
+Results of GLMM binomial logistic regression for HSs on the MST.
+Asterisks indicate level of statistical significance, with *** indicating the greatest significance.

 To summarize the inferential statistics, the SDBAs produced and selected DOM at ceiling in the expected contexts, which was more than all groups of HSs, who were more likely to select this structure on the MST than to produce it.
-The BES-7/8 group produced and selected the dative marker a more frequently than all students in the monolingual school, and there were no differences between children in the fifth- grade groups or between children in the two monolingual school groups.
+The BES-7/8 group produced and selected the dative marker a more frequently than all students in the monolingual school, and there were no differences between children in the fifth grade groups or between children in the two monolingual school groups.
 Overall, age group and proficiency level modulated HSs’ performance.
 However, DOM production was modulated by school and proficiency, while age group accounted for variability in selection.
 These data suggest that an interplay between age and type of schooling accounts for the production and selection of DOM in Spanish HSs, depending upon whether production or receptive knowledge is involved.
 Current exposure as operationalized through proficiency represented individual differences between HSs, especially in production, while cumulative exposure as represented through age affected underlying knowledge.

 4.2.
 Individual Analyses

-Turning now to individual analyses, each HSs’ amount of production and selection of DOM is represented in Figure 9.
+Turning now to individual analyses, each HS’s amount of production and selection of DOM is represented in Figure 9.
 Note that all HSs used DOM in at least 1/18 possible contexts, and all but one participant did so in at least 3/18 contexts, arguing against the altogether absence of this structure from any of their grammars.
 Virtually all participants selected this structure more than they produced it, which is in line with the predictions and the statistical modeling.

 Figure 9.
 Results of GLMM binomial logistic regression for HSs across tasks.